Volvo 200 Series: Six-cylinder PRV

 The 260 models had a completely new 90-degree V6 B27E engine, sometimes called the "Douvrin".
 This engine was developed jointly by Peugeot, Renault and Volvo in collaboration, and is therefore generally known as the "PRV engine".
 This engine was unusual at the time, being composed of many small parts in a modular design (as opposed to a monolithic engine block and head).
 The B27E engine has a displacement of 2,664 cc, an aluminium alloy block, and wet cylinder liners.
 This engine produces 140 bhp for both the 264DL and 264GL.
 In fuel-injected form, the B27F was introduced to the US in the 1976 260 series.
 The two-door 262 DL and GL sedans, the 264DL saloon (sedan) and the new 265DL estate (station wagon) were offered outside North America with the B27A engine.
 Almost identical to the fuel-injected V6 B27E engine, it has an SU carburettor instead of fuel injection, and therefore it produces a lower output of 125 PS.
 The PRV engine (B27E in 1980, B28E 1981–1984) was also used in 244/245 GLT6 on several markets as an option until 1984.

 Volvo increased engine displacement to 2.8 liters in 1980 with the introduction of the B28E and B28F, which were prone to top-end oiling troubles and premature camshaft wear.
 Some export markets also received the lower output carburetted B28A engine with 129 PS at 5,250 rpm, capable of running on lower-octane fuel.
 Volvo also installed the B28 V6 in their new 760 model and the engine was used by numerous other manufacturers in the 1970s and 1980s.
 The updated B280 engine used in the final years of the 760 and 780 models did not suffer from the same premature camshaft wear as the earlier PRV engines.
-In North America, the 260 series was only available with a three-speed automatic transmission or a five-speed manual transmission with electronic overdrive and the engine produces 130 hp.
+In North America, the 260 series was only available with a three-speed automatic transmission or a five-speed manual transmission with electronic overdrive and an engine output of 130 hp.